7PintsOfCherryGarcia/sqzlib/README.md

     //Open a gzip formatted file with zlib gzFile fp = gzopen("filename", "rb");

-    //Open a sqz formatted file
-    sqzFile fp = sqzopen("filename", "rb");
+    //Open a sqz formatted file with sqzlib sqzFile fp = sqzopen("filename", "rb");

 This means that in order parse fastA/Q data stored in sqz format, these emulated functions must be passed to the preprocessor macors.